-- 6. While wearing gloves, remove the shims, thrust bearing, and seals from the beam and /or steering knuckle.
-Figure 9-25. - 7.
+- 6. While wearing gloves, remove the shims, the thrust bearing and the seal from the beam and/or steering knuckle.
+Figure 9-20. - 7.
 Inspect the parts, refer to the Preventive Maintenance section of this publication.

 KINGPIN BUSHING

 - Impact wrench and adjustable straight flute reamer with a cutting diameter must facilitate a range of 2.0" to 2.01" - Kingpin bushing and seal driver, installer and remover tools, refer to the Special Tools section of this publication for these shop made tools